List of Marvel Comics characters: S: Siege

 Siege (John Kelly) is a character appearing in American comic books published by Marvel Comics.
 The character first appeared in Marvel Comics Presents #62 (September 1990), created by Dwayne McDuffie, Gregory Wright, and Jackson Guice.

 After reverse engineering and deconstructing the body of the original Deathlok Luther Manning, Simon Ryker's brother Harlan Ryker of the Roxxon subsidiary Cybertek Systems built a prototype of a new, vastly improved Deathlok cyborg.
 Colonel John Kelly, a disenfranchised veteran of the Vietnam War who had recently been fired from his job as a police officer, volunteered to become a scientific guinea pig, serving as the wetware basis for Ryker's project.
 The remains of John Kelly's original body have been incorporated into the framework of the Deathlok cyborg.
 However, in his first outing as the professional soldier Deathlok he rebelled against his computer's pre-programmed mission objectives and the onboard computer system electrocuted his brain as it determined Kelly to be 'malfunctioning.'

 Sometime later, after Michael Collins had been operating as Deathlok for a number of months, the remains of John Kelly's brain were mutated into the creature Biohazard.
 A copy of his consciousness is preserved in Deathlok's computer and is transferred to a cyborg body dubbed Siege.

-In "Civil War", Siege joins the Initiative and becomes the leader of the Florida team the Command before being killed by zombies.
+In "Civil War", Siege joins the Initiative and becomes the leader of the Florida team the Command before he is killed by zombies.

 Raymond Sikorski

 Raymond Sikorski is a character appearing in American comic books published by Marvel Comics.
-The character, created by Roger Stern and Bob Budiansky, first appeared in The Avengers vol. 1 #235 (June 1983).
+The character, created by Roger Stern and Bob Budiansky, first appeared in The Avengers #235 (June 1983).

 He is a government liaison and a colleague of Henry Peter Gyrich.
 Sikorski dealt with bureaucratic issues involving the Avengers, specifically Captain America and the Vision, with less obstruction.
-Sikorski also works for Roxxon.